 How do we break the multitasking habit?
 How do we deal with distractions?
 How do we maintain attention to what is important to us?

 Learning to deal with distractions – a background noise, the sound of an AC, a phone ringing in the distance, a new idea, random thoughts – is not about trying to block them out.
 It’s about learning not to be interested in them.
 It’s about recognizing them, letting them be, and then choosing to focus on the task at hand.
-So focussing on only one thing at the same time and working mindfully reduces the pressure and it helps us function more effectively and with less errors.
+So focussing on only one thing at the same time and working mindfully reduces the pressure and it helps us function more effectively and with fewer errors.
 We will be able to improve our concentration and our memory, and avoid negative emotions and fatigue.

 The greatest gift of mindfulness is that it teaches us to choose what we want to focus on.
 It has been shown that practicing mindfulness alters the structure and function of the brain, which makes it easier for us to learn and memorize.
 Learning to use our attention in an effective way can help us feel better at the end of the day.
-Next time you want to do two things at the same time, notice where your attention is going and try to deal with the distractions by bringing your focus back to the task at hand.
+Next time you want to do two things at the same time notice where your attention is going and try to deal with the distractions by bringing your focus back to the task at hand.
 It’s all about being more mindful about where you place your attention.
 When you take on each task with full awareness, you make significant progress on your projects, you start appreciating your time, stop wasting it on things that don’t serve you, and dramatically reduce your stress level.

-Doing one thing at the time and practicing being attentive and focused will actually increase our performance and our well being.
+Doing one thing at a time and practicing being attentive and focused will actually increase our performance and our well being.
 If you are trying to fit more into your life, to be more productive, and have a more fulfilled life, then give up your multitasking habit and start practicing mindfulness.
 It brings more clarity, awareness, joy, and gratitude.

 How do you stay focused without being caught up in thoughts and without being distracted by the internet or social media?
 Let me know in the comments below.